-Before the PhD, I earned a Master of Arts in Media, Culture, and Communication from New York University and a Bachelor of Science in Economics from the Wharton School at the University of Pennsylvania.
-I am also affiliated with the Center for Information, Technology, and Public Life (CITAP) and the Global Internet Governance Network (GigaNet).
+I earned his PhD from the Annenberg School for Communication at the University of Southern California.
+Before academia, I was a product manager and data strategist at digital media and political advocacy organizations including HuffPost, MoveOn, Planned Parenthood, and Upworthy.
+I hold an MA in Media, Culture, and Communication from New York University and a BS in Economics from the Wharton School at the University of Pennsylvania.
+I am also affiliated with the Center for Information, Technology, and Public Life (CITAP) and the Global Internet Governance Academic Network (GigaNet).

 Please feel free to get in touch!

-September 3–6, 2025: I will present a paper on the epistemic politics of technical standards in data governance and co-chair three panels on the politics of expertise at the Society for Social Studies of Science (4S) annual meeting in Seattle
+September 3–6, 2025: I will present a paper on technical privacy standards and co-chair three panels on the politics of AI expertise at the annual meeting of the Society for Social Studies of Science (4S) in Seattle

 April: Published a journal article, "When user consent fails: How platforms undermine data governance" in the International Journal of Communication